 implementations are often used implicitly by formatting and parsing methods.
 For example, the DateTime.ToString(String) method implicitly uses an implementation that represents the system's current culture. implementations can also be specified explicitly by methods that have a parameter of type , such as Int32.Parse(String, IFormatProvider) and String.Format(IFormatProvider, String, Object).

 The .NET Framework includes the following three predefined implementations to provide culture-specific information that is used in formatting or parsing numeric and date and time values:

-The DateTimeFormatInfo class, which provides information that is used to format dates and times, such as the date and time separator symbols for a particular culture or the order and format of a date's year, month, and day components.
-For information about the predefined format strings recognized by a DateTimeFormatInfo object and used in numeric formatting operations, see Standard Date and Time Format Strings and Custom Date and Time Format Strings.
+The DateTimeFormatInfo class, which provides information that is used to format dates and times, such as the date and time separator symbols for a particular culture or the order and form of a date's year, month, and day components.

 The CultureInfo class, which represents a particular culture.
 Its GetFormat method returns a culture-specific NumberFormatInfo or DateTimeFormatInfo object, depending on whether the CultureInfo object is used in a formatting or parsing operation that involves numbers or dates and times.